 Strangpresse

-Develops lightweight, fully controllable thermoplastic pellet-fed extruders for large-scale additive manufacturing, enabling high-throughput production of near-net-shape structures.
+Designs and manufactures lightweight, fully controllable thermoplastic pellet-fed extruders for large-scale additive manufacturing (LSAM), enabling high-throughput production of near-net-shape structures for aerospace, automotive, and marine industries.

 - CEO / Founder